Some depressing news for Brian.

 I worked a twelve-hour shift on a track repair train on Sunday and after work, I rushed home to get ready to go out.
 I looked at the kitchen clock.
 I was late and would be even later getting to Barfield if I waited for the two buses to get me there.
 I thought I would go to Barfield on my motorbike, even though it meant seriously cutting down on my drinking, and convincing my parents that I wouldn’t drink at all.

-As I rode to Barfield, I was thinking of Helen and of the unfair way that I had been treating her.
-There had been a bad atmosphere between us on Wednesday night.
-I knew that something was on her mind and that there was something on my mind as well.
+As I rode to Barfield, I was thinking of Helen and of the unfair way I had been treating her.
+There was a bad atmosphere between us on Wednesday night.
+I knew something was on her mind and there was something on my mind as well.
 She was obviously troubled and I thought it was time to be honest with her.
 I would have to find the courage to talk to her openly about my fears and my inexperience with girls.

 As I walked into The Ship Inn, I heard shouting in the jukebox room.
-George was sitting on a long bench seat and , to my sorprise, it was my friend, Tommy, who was shouting at him.
+George was sitting on a long bench seat and, to my surprise, it was my friend, Tommy, who was shouting at him.
 Badger was also there, having given Tommy a lift in his works van and he stood by the jukebox looking on.
 For once the usual smile was missing from his face.